espadrine/espadrine.github.com/blog/src/shishua-the-fastest-prng-in-the-world.md

 and not just half.

 Shift loses bits, which removes information from our state.
-That is bad, so we minimize the loss: the smalles odd numbers are 1 and 3.
+That is bad, so we minimize the loss: the smallest odd numbers are 1 and 3.
 We use different shift values to increase divergence between the two sides, which should help lower the similarity of their self-correlation.